A UIUC student created a video about the UIUC energy systems and submitted it to the 2023 IDEA Student Video Contest.

 You are here

-Reduce Emissions from Energy Consumption (In Progress)
+Reduce Emissions from Energy Consumption (Ongoing)

 As of the metrics available for FY14, 88% of our greenhouse gas emissions result from on-site combustion and grid electricity purchases that heat, cool, and provide electricity to campus buildings.
 Consequently, achieving our carbon neutrality goal will require both a strong building energy conservation program and also a shift in our energy generation and purchasing towards renewable sources.
 While both of these elements are critical and must be pursued by our campus, energy conservation is considered to be a top priority as it leads directly to both emissions reductions and cost savings that can facilitate even further emission reductions.